openlawteam/tribute-contracts/docs/adapters/Financing.md

 - DaoRegistry

+  - gets Bank extension address.
   - checks if member address is not reserved.
+  - submits/sponsors/processes the financing proposal.
+  - gets Voting adapter address.

+- Voting

+  - gets address that sent the sponsorProposal transaction.
-  - creates/sponsors/process the financing proposal.
+  - starts new voting for the financing proposal.
+  - checks the voting results.

 ## Functions description and assumptions / checks